 Coconut oil in soaps is great because it cleans well and adds a great, bubbly lather.
 I had never used rapeseed oil in soap before, though, so this was a new one for me.

-I always avoided rapeseed oil in soap in the past, partly because it’s a difficult oil to find here in Spain, and partly because I had read that it could go rancid more quickly if used in large amounts in a soap.
-After further study, though, I read that it’s a great oil to use in soap because it is moisturizing and gives a creamy lather (as opposed to the bubbly lather from the coconut oil).
-Plus it makes a pretty, shiny and smooth bar of soap.
+I always avoided rapeseed oil in soap in the past, partly because it's a difficult oil to find here in Spain, and partly because I had read that it could go rancid more quickly if used in large amounts in a soap.
+After further study, though, I read that it can a great oil to use in soap, in limited percentages, because it is moisturizing and gives a creamy lather (as opposed to the bubbly lather from the coconut oil).
+Plus it makes a pretty, shiny, smooth bar of soap.

 Here come the first differences: